-To access your account click the “Log In” button on the top right of our website.
+To access your account click the “Sign In” button on the top right of our website.
+Or click this link.
 You will be prompted to put in your email address (make sure it’s the one you signed up with).

 Once imputed, you’ll receive an email with a link that allows you to log in directly.
 No password is needed - just click the link that gets forwarded to you.

 Once logged in, your computer browser will remember you and keep you logged in until you sign out.